kin

 en root london

 Enjoy healthy, home-cooked Indian food at vegan restaurant En Root all year round.
-With bustling eateries in Clapham, Peckham and now Brixton (at the iconic Ritzy Cinema), menu highlights include the Raja Wrap, filled with rainbow salad, pakora and daily dhal, and the Don Dada Platter — a delicious sharer of coconut curry, golden rice, saag aloo and plantain served in traditional ‘thali’ style.
+With bustling eateries in Clapham, Peckham and Brixton (at the iconic Ritzy Cinema), menu highlights include the Raja wrap, filled with rainbow salad, pakora and daily dhal, and the En Root Platter – a delicious sharer of golden rice, saag aloo, shroom rogan josh, chana dhal, rainbow salad and raita, served in traditional thali style.
+Don't miss the mango lassi cheesecake or apple crumble crepe.

 Visit enrootldn.co.uk